Fancy a K-Series Rover Metro or 100? Here’s what to look out for…

 This is also the same for the front top arm: these have grease nipples and are frequently forgotten.

 The steering is generally very direct, with no power assistance.
 Main things to check for are worn gaiters.

-Brakes are generally OK, however the handbrake is manually adjusted and the adjusters have a tendancy to stick.
+Brakes are generally okay, but the handbrake is manually adjusted and the adjusters have a tendency to stick.
 Some WD-40 and a quality brake adjusting spanner should free this off.